Central Coast Weather

-Friday Mostly sunny.
-Patchy fog early this morning.
-Slight (20%) chance of a shower along the coastal fringe, near zero chance elsewhere.
-Light winds becoming E 15 to 25 km/h in the morning then becoming light in the evening.
-Daytime maximum temperatures 23 to 28.
+Wednesday Mostly sunny.
+Medium (50%) chance of showers along the coastal fringe, slight (30%) chance elsewhere.
+Light winds becoming E 15 to 20 km/h during the day then becoming light during the evening.

-Sunday Partly cloudy.
-Light winds becoming E/NE 15 to 20 km/h during the morning then becoming light during the afternoon.
+Thursday Partly cloudy.
+Medium (50%) chance of showers in the morning and afternoon.
+Light winds becoming E/NE 15 to 20 km/h during the afternoon then becoming light during the evening.

 Central Coast Weather Forecasts